It’s true: you can teach kids basic math for free. Anytime, anywhere. Math is all around us, and children are born with the desire to learn.

 - Begin with lower quantities: “1…2…” And then stop.
 “That’s it!
 2!”

-- Organize what your counting in a line so you can show the start and end.
+- Organize what you count in a line to show the start and end.

 - For large amounts, show how to group objects by 5s or 10s so that it’s easier to keep track.

-- Kids love to be active, and counting a large staircase for example can leave emphasizes the grandiosity of big numbers!
+- Kids love to be active!
+For example, counting the steps of a tall staircase can emphasize the grandiosity of big numbers!

 Note: you don’t need to buy those popular plastic bears or other counters that will eventually end up in a landfill.